mianhu888/CISC849Final/README.md

 # CISC849Final

+### Take away points
 This repo is used for final project of CISC849, a graduate level seminar offered at the University of Delaware.
 Our group consists of Matt Leinhauser and Eric (Yifan) Zhang.

+We hosted a competition between automated machine learning pipeline generating tools and manually selected model.
+We have explored the usage of TPOT on both CPU and GPU, we also explicitly selected models from several basic machine learning algorithms.
+Besides the competition, we discussed data balancing technique to achieve better performance.
+This project could give an example of the comparison between auto ML tools and human selection on a same data science task.

 ### Context of this project - TPOT
 This course requires each group reading a paper (or article) related to data science and presenting it formally to the entire class.
 We chose an article about TPOT [1], which is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.